Bramayugam

-Bramayugam is a 2024 Indian Malayalam-language period folk horror thriller film written and directed by Rahul Sadasivan and jointly produced by YNOT Studios and Night Shift Studios.
+Bramayugam is a 2024 Indian Malayalam-language period folk horror film written and directed by Rahul Sadasivan and jointly produced by YNOT Studios and Night Shift Studios.
 The film stars Mammootty, Arjun Ashokan and Sidharth Bharathan.
 It contains elements of sacred mystery, myth and folklore of Kerala.

 Bramayugam was released on 15 February 2024 in black-and-white format.
 It received positive reviews from critics with praise for the cast performances, cinematography, music and production design.
-The film was a box office success, grossing over ₹85 crore and became one of the highest grossing Malayalam films of 2024.
-Mammootty won his 7th Kerala State Film Award for Best Actor for his performance as Kodumon Potti in the film.
+The film was a box office success and became one of the highest grossing Malayalam films of 2024.
+Mammootty won seventh Kerala State Film Award for Best Actor and a fourth National Film Award for Best Actor for his performance as Kodumon Potti in the film.

+In 2026, Bramayugam was selected for a special screening at the Academy Museum of Motion Pictures in Los Angeles on February 12, as part of the: Where the Forest Meets the Sea (series).
+It was the first film starring Mammootty to be shown at the Academy Museum, drawing international attention to the film's global exhibition.

 Plot

-In 17th century Malabar, Thevan and Koran arrive at an unfamiliar, forested area and camp there for the night.
+In 17th century South Malabar, Thevan and Koran arrive at an unfamiliar, forested area and camp there for the night.
 During the night, Koran is seduced and killed by a yakshi.
 Thevan runs away, discovering a ramshackle mana in the morning.
 While trying to crack open a coconut to stave off starvation, he is found by the house's cook.
-He is brought before the lord of the mana, Kodumon Potti, who asks his whereabouts and upon learning he is a paanan (folk singer), requests him to sing for him.
+He is brought before the aged lord of the mana, Kodumon Potti, who asks his whereabouts and upon learning he is a paanan (folk singer), requests him to sing for him.

 Potti compliments Thevan on the song and insists that he stay in the mana for the rest of his life, despite his desire to leave.
 The cook, while showing Thevan his room, discourages him from asking questions about the house or investigating any areas that are off-limits.
 Over the next few days, he discovers from the cook that the Potti is a descendant of the sorcerer Chudalan Potti, who was gifted a mystical goblin helper, a chathan, by the goddess Varahi.
 His constant torture of the chathan turned it vengeful, and it went on to kill Chudalan Potti and his family.
 Kodumon Potti, a strong sorcerer in his own right eventually defeated the Chathan and chained him in the mansion's attic.
 He also realises that the cook is not on good terms with Kodumon Potti, and that the latter is not a devotee of God.
 Thevan befriends the cook, who soon appears to confide in him and warns him not to trust Kodumon.
 It is also revealed that there was a singer staying in the mansion before Thevan arrived, who was killed and buried in the backyard as he went insane.